codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of music do planets listen to?
-Nep-tunes.
+I had a dream that I was a muffler last night.
+I woke up exhausted!

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+When Gmail first launched, how much storage did it provide for your email?
- 1. Four Years
+ 1. 512MB
- 2. Two Years
+ 2. 5GB
- 3. Eight Years
+ 3. 1GB
- 4. Year
+ 4. Unlimited

 <details>
   <summary>Answer</summary>
-  Year
+  1GB
 </details>